Travel Advisors: Cuba FAQ

 For FITs (couples and families), we recommend luxury boutique hotels and villas.
 These hidden gems provide a dreamy and authentic experience with excellent service.
 Click here to view photos.

 For group tours, we recommend hotels like the Manzana Kempinski, Gran Packard, Saratoga, Parque Central and the Melia Habana.
-We do not book the Manzana Kempinski or Gran Packard (both on Restricted Entity List), except in special circumstances (primarily large groups).

 Can my clients stay at the Kempinski or Gran Packard?